 The Results: It is possible to see changes as quickly as three weeks following the treatment, but the body continues to flush out fat cells for four to six months following a CoolSculpting session.
 According to Dr. Green, the most dramatic results are typically seen after three to four months.

 The Risks: While it is unlikely, CoolSculpting can cause a temporary “hardening of the area” that can take some time to dissipate, said Dr. Lorenc.
 Typical side effects also include temporary redness, swelling, tingling, stinging, cramping, itching, and tenderness.
-There are also rare side effects that can occur in some people, so talk to your doctor to be sure it’s right for you.
+There are also rare side effects that can occur in some people, so talk to your licensed provider to be sure it’s right for you.

 The Number of Sessions Needed: The number of sessions needed to achieve desired results is unique to each person.
 Some patients may require multiple sessions depending on the area of the body and amount of fat being treated.
 Dr. Lorenc equates CoolSculpting to melting a stick of butter: Each time a patient goes in for treatment, it causes the butter (i.e. fat) to dissolve.
 The number of sessions is dependent on “how many sticks of butter” you have to begin with.
 Dr. Green recommends that patients wait four months before retreating any areas.